EshwarCVS/Speed-managing-using-Clocks/README.md

 This is basic code which is used in media players.
 The code is written in Python using tkinter.

 The code can help you to manage your time zones and speeds of the clocks.

+Launch the Python file and select the time zones of your wish.